Phone icon. Need help? Call us on 0800 085 7371

 If someone likely needs support or additional help once they’re back home, they can only be discharged from the hospital when a plan for that care is in place.
 For an elderly person that lives independently, and in many cases alone, there needs to be a discharge plan so that they can safely return home.

-It usually includes things like:
+A hospital discharge plan usually includes things like:

 • The details and contact information of who will be managing any care requirements